FormidableLabs/react-native-zephyr/docs/api-reference.md

 - `styles: (...classes: ClassName[]) => Record<string, any>`
   - A method to build a React Native style object based on the classes you pass it.
-  - `ClassName` type is dynamic based on the options you pass to the `createStyleBuddy` function.
+  - `ClassName` type is dynamic based on the options you pass to the `createStyleBuilder` function.
   - No reliance on React APIs, can be used anywhere.
   - Does **not** support dark mode.
 - `useStyles: ({ classes: ClassName[]; darkClasses: ClassName[] }) => Record<string, any>`